kaispeidel/YERUN/README.md

 Repository for TEAM ALPHA's hackathon project.
 Contains source code, documentation, and assets for the solution developed during the event.

 ## Team

-- Alice Nguyen — Frontend, UX
+- Kai Speidel
-- Ben Carter — Backend, APIs
+- Lucia Welther
-- Kai Speidel — ML, Systems
+- Tùng Do
-- Maria Rossi — Project lead, QA
+- Spike Cullens

 ## Goals
 - Implement a minimal viable product demonstrating the core idea.